Extra Work: A spoonful of Sugar: Mary Poppins the musical (in your CD)

 JOFFE-WALT: And Lego kept going, licensing other properties.

-ROBERTSON: There's the Lego "Indiana Jones" series, Lego "Winnie the Pooh."
+ROBERTSON: There's the Lego "Indiana Jones" series, Lego "Winnie the

 UNIDENTIFIED CHILD #2: There is a "Toy Story" Lego.